tomhoper/dygiepp/dw-experiments/2020-08-23/README.md

   - Remove `section` from the covid data.
   - Remove the NER annotations from the spike data.
   - Throw out spike entries that have empty strings in them after tokenizing (by whitespace splitting).
 This discards 160 / 14,766 examples.
+  - Also throw out Spike entries with tokens not in the BERT vocab; these break things.
+Only discards a handful of examples.
 - `collated`: Collate the data for faster training.
 - `processed`: Add loss weights.
 Weights are always 1 for covid annotations.
 There are 4 train datasets:
   - `train.json`: Covid, no spike.